 1. Call timely time-outs.

-There are lots of good reasons for a coach to call a timeout.
-You may want to slow down a scoring run of the opposing team, rest your players after a tiring stretch, switch your offense or defense approach, or prepare your team for a critical possession.
-Don’t lose sight of the opportunity to call a timeout to simply save possession of the ball.
-Some examples: if you’re team has nearly exhausted the 10 seconds it takes to get the ball over the half-court line when the other team is pressing, or a player is double-teamed in a corner with no good passing options, or your player gains possession of the ball but is laid out on the court without his feet on the ground.
-Using timeouts to save a possession here and there might be the difference in winning or losing a tight game.
+Don’t lose sight of the opportunity to call a timeout to save possession of the ball.
+Some examples are if your team has nearly exhausted the 10 seconds it takes to get the ball over the half-court line when the other team is pressing, or a player is double-teamed in a corner with no good passing options.
+Or when your player gains possession of the ball but is laid out on the court without his feet on the ground.

 2. Practice sideline inbound plays.

-Most coaches teach plays for inbounding the ball underneath their offensive basket, and have structured plays for inbounding against a press after a made basket against their team.
-But not enough coaches practice sideline inbound plays.
 For the team with the ball, it can be a high-risk pass for the player throwing it in.
 A stolen pass can mean an unguarded lay-up for the opposing team.
-Well-constructed sideline inbound plays can put the defensive team on the defensive, and at a minimum, reduce the risk of turnovers.
+Well-constructed sideline inbound plays can put the defensive team on the defensive and, at a minimum, reduce the risk of turnovers.

 3. Teach players how to steal the basketball.

-For many teams, especially at younger ages, some of the best open looks players will get at the basket will come as a result of defense.
 Teach your players how to steal off the dribble, including which angle to take and how to tip the ball without fouling.
 Also, teach them to anticipate passing angles.
 A dominating defensive player can wreak havoc on the opposition.

 4. Switch defenses opportunistically.

 A team that switches defense throughout the game makes it hard on the opposing team.
-A coach should always be looking for the right opportunities to make change in defense.
-When the opponent’s best ball handler is taking a break might be the time to apply a full court press.
-When your full court press has worked a few times and the opposing coach calls a timeout to address it; it might be the time to fall back into a different defense; and then come back to the full court press later in the game.
-Facing an athletic team with speed?
-Force them to drive thru a half-court zone defense or take long outside shots.
+A coach should always look for the right opportunities to make changes in defense.
+When the opponent’s best ball handler takes a break, it might be time to apply a full-court press.

 5. Put your star players in position to star.

-If the best ball handler and playmaker on your team happens to be the tallest, don’t be afraid to have that player bring the ball up.
-Because of the player’s height, many coaches might tend to play this player in the center position.
-Don’t get locked into stereotypes.
-Also, try to put your best on-ball defender in the position to guard the other team’s point guard.
+If your team’s best ball handler and playmaker happens to be the tallest, don’t be afraid to have that player bring the ball up.
+Because of the player’s height, many coaches might play this player in the center position.

 6. Examine match-ups between your players and the opposition.

-Great coaches look for advantages.
-If the other team’s frontline is taller at every position than your team, but your guards are taller, consider posting up your guards on offense.
-If your center has a speed advantage over the person guarding her, pull her out, feed her the ball and let her drive around the slower opponent.
-As a head coach, you might assign an assistant coach to highlight where the advantages are in match-ups so that you can focus on overall team management during the game.
+If your center has a speed advantage over the person guarding her, pull her out, feed her the ball, and let her drive around the slower opponent.
+As a head coach, you might assign an assistant coach to highlight the advantages in match-ups so that you can focus on overall team management during the game.

-7. Use warm-up time before games seriously.
+7. Use the warm-up time before games seriously.

-Without wearing your team out, you can still cover a lot of topics in some pre-game warm-ups.
-Don’t be afraid to review key concepts, inbound plays, zone offense, etc., during this time.
-If you add up all your pre-game, warm-up time over the course of the season; it’s a significant chunk of time.
+If you add up all your pre-game warm-up time over the course of the season, it’s a significant chunk of time.
 Prepare and use your time wisely.

 8. Instruct players to be careful of long passes.